Cyclone Magda

 Severe Tropical Cyclone Magda was a relatively small tropical cyclone that brought minor damage to parts of Western Australia in January 2010.
 The third named storm of the 2009–10 Australian region cyclone season, Magda originated from a tropical low near the Indonesian island of Roti on 18 January.
 Quickly strengthening, the system attained tropical cyclone status on 20 January and later reached severe tropical cyclone intensity on 21 January as it approached Western Australia.
 Late on 21 January, Magda made landfall in the Kimberley region with winds of 130 km/h before quickly weakening over land.
 The remnants of Magda persisted until 24 January, at which time they dissipated east of Port Hedland.

 Prior to Cyclone Magda's arrival, several severe weather warnings were issued for the coastline of Western Australia.
 Although the storm made landfall with winds of 130 km/h, damage was limited due to the sparsely populated region it struck.
 The most severe damage was defoliation around Kuri Bay.
-Following its usage, the name Magda was retired and replaced with Megan.
+Following its usage, the name Magda was retired and replaced with Megan, which was first used in the 2023-24 season.